 peace, from him which is, and which was, and which is to come; and from

-God the Father is the intellect and will, so to speak, which is the equivalent of our will and intellect.
-This does not mean that the other parts of God or us do not have intelligence and will, (just as God is not without a body) for they would not have desires if they did not.
+God the Father is the equivalent, so to speak, of our intellect and will.
+This does not mean that the other parts of God (Christ and the Spirit) do not have intelligence and will, (just as God is not without a spiritual body) for they would not have desires if they did not.
 (Christ's prayer in the garden exemplifies His ability to have a different will from the Father, He just doesn't exercise it).
 They all have wills and can choose, just as all three of our trinity have wills and choose, but our trinity is not in harmony.
 They fight it out.
 God's Trinity is in harmony.
 It is just that there is an order and hierarchy, for God is order.
 Just as our intellect and will directs what choices we make between the pull of the spirit and body, the Father makes the decisions for the body (Christ) and spirit (Holy Spirit) part of His being.
 That is why Christ submitted Himself to the will of the Father while still being equal with Him.
 Philippians 2:5-6 "Let this mind be in you, which was also in Christ Jesus: Who, being in the form of God, thought it not robbery to be equal with God:" Our actions will be the result of our intellect choosing whether to side with the spirit (which is sinless) or the body (which is sinful).
 In the Godhead's case, all three always seek to put the Father's will first, and therefore there is no problem as all are sinless.
 We do not have the same situation.
 Our will can choose to side with the flesh at times, and it does on occasion.
 It is more prone to doing that when it convinces itself that the "little" sins are not really sins, for our intellect, by virtue of being intelligent as well as being influenced by the spirit, recognizes that the big sins are bad.
 Even unregenerate intelligence recognizes this truth, so we are not tempted to give in to those.
 The "little" sins however are easily overlooked by us, but not by God.

 God the Father is the God of Abraham, Isaac, and Jacob.